Insurance For Shops

 Shop Insurance

-Some shops will also need extra contents cover if there stock is perishable ( for example frozen food) Many establishments with shop fronts ( such as take ways) are often bettered insured under a more specific policy such as a restaurant or takeaway policy.
+Some shops will also need extra contents cover if there stock is perishable (for example frozen food) Many establishments with shop fronts (such as takeaways) are often bettered insured under a more specific policy such as a restaurant or takeaway policy.
 Although the list of perils covered is similar, there will usually be extra warranties and conditions relating to the service and up keep of catering equipment.
 To obtain your quotation, you will need to declare, replacement costs for the above items.
 It is usual for a shop keep to also have to insure ‘the front of the shop’, including glass and signs.
 Many landlords, will not cover this under there building insurance and it is essential that you obtain an accurate idea of the replacement cost, glass shop fronts do break on a regular basis, particularly in city and town centre locations.
 When asking for your quotation, remember to declare, everything that your shop sells, as this can make a difference to the premium.

 Loss of Income